bazel-contrib/rules_nodejs/docs/Built-ins.md

 ## declaration_info

-Constructs a DeclarationInfo including all transitive declarations from DeclarationInfo providers in a list of deps.
+Constructs a DeclarationInfo including all transitive files needed to type-check from DeclarationInfo providers in a list of deps.

 ### Usage